This objective is all to do with continuing to develop the great CQ lifestyle experience for visitors and people working in the area to enjoy.

 As well as tackling ASB and crime issues, the Cathedral Quarter Rangers continue to work on helping to promote the area, liaising with visitors on a daily basis, providing support for businesses and highlighting the benefits and opportunities which exist through BID projects and initiatives.

 The Rangers wear a uniform in the distinctive colours of the Cathedral Quarter BID and carry body worn video cameras.
 Over the course of the last twelve months Jon and Scott have amassed over 3,400 hours patrolling the streets of the Cathedral Quarter dealing with everything from major first aid incidents and evacuations to supporting events and rescuing injured animals!

-The Cathedral Quarter funds a summer outdoor entertainment programme on the Market Place consisting of two monthly events – CQ Saturdays Street Circus and CQ Saturdays Knickerbocker Glorious.
+The Cathedral Quarter funds a summer outdoor entertainment programme on the Market Place on selected Saturdays during May – September.

 Click here for more information on events in the Cathedral Quarter.